 Black and White, Deadly Australian Stories is a charitable company formed to create a record of contemporary Australia, with a focus on positive interactions between Australia’s first peoples and newer arrivals, in metropolitan, regional and remote areas.
-We are recording and preserving these stories as an anthology of videos, written stories, photographs, and podcasts, with the aim of capturing first-hand information about the convergence of cultures forming modern Australia.
+We are recording and preserving these stories as an anthology of podcasts, written stories, and photographs with the aim of capturing first-hand information about the convergence of cultures forming modern Australia.

 Black and White is now actively fundraising through Documentary Australia.
 Australian taxpayers can claim the full amount of any donation made through Documentary Australia.